grueneschweiz/mailchimpservice/readme.md

 1. Execute `docker-compose -f docker-compose.install.yml up` and have a ☕️ while it installs. `wscomposer_install_mailchimp` should exit with `code 0`.
-1. Execute `docker-compose -f docker-compose.install.yml run composer cp .env.example .env && php artisan key:generate` to generate the app secrets
+1. Execute `docker-compose -f docker-compose.install.yml run composer cp .env.example .env && php artisan key:generate` to generate the app secrets.
+You may have to disable the slack log in config/logging.php for this.
 1. Execute `docker-compose up -d` to start up the stack.
 The first time you run this command, it will take a minute or two.
 Subsequent calls will be much faster.
-1. After a few seconds: Visit [localhost:9000](http://localhost:9000).
+1. After a few seconds: Visit [localhost:9001](http://localhost:9001).
 If you get a connection error, wait 30 seconds then try again.

 ### Docker Cheat Sheet